parkchanhee/hisat2/README.md

     Align reads as regular hisat2.

 * `--index/-x`
     The index for HISAT-3N.
-The basename is the name of the index files up to but not including the final `TLA.1.1.ht2` / etc.
+The basename is the name of the index files up to but not including the suffix `.3N.1.1.ht2` / etc.
     For example, you build your index with basename 'genome' by HISAT-3N-build, please enter `--index genome`.

 * `--repeat-limit`